simulation-tree/simulation/README.md

 }
 ```
 > A simulator may iterate over a system with multiple worlds, so the `systemContainer.World == world` check is necessary
-for making a branch of code that only runs once on start and finish.
+for making a branch of code that only runs once on start and finish

 Their default constructor is never called, so if the system type contains fields that need initialization,
 it should be done in the `Start` function: